CrazyRedMachine/PN5180-cardio/README.md

 Spiceapi version provided by [goat](https://github.com/goaaats) (thanks! :))

-The spiceapi code uses the ArduinoJson library by Benoît Blanchon.

 # Supported devices

 USBHID code has been tested on Arduino Due, Leonardo, and Pro Micro.